Toph Beifong: Personality and characteristics

 Toph is fiercely independent, direct, belligerent, and practiced in taunting and insulting her opponents and on occasion her friends, particularly Sokka.
 On several occasions Toph appears picking her nose, spitting, and belching loudly.
 As she explained to Aang and his companions, she does this intentionally as a rebellion against the principles of refined culture that her aristocratic parents attempted to make her conform to.
 If the situation absolutely requires it, she actually knows how to behave in upper-class Earth Kingdom culture much better than Aang's companions do.
 She is usually covered in dirt, or as she calls it, "a healthy coating of earth".

 In her advanced age, despite retaining much of her strength as an earthbender, Toph refuses to take part in prolonged conflicts, admitting that she is too old and lacks the energy for such endeavors.

 Name

 In "The Serpent's Pass", Toph's passport reads 土國頭等護照北方拓芙 (tǔ guó tóu děng hù zhào běi fāng tuò fú), which translates as "Earth Kingdom First Class Passport: Beifong Toph".
 Here, her name means "supported lotus", which matches her parents' view of their daughter as a flower in need of protection.
 In "Tales of Ba Sing Se", her name is written as 托夫 (Tuō Fū), which is the phonetic transcription based on the official guide for foreign names.
 In "The Earth King", her name is reverted to 拓芙.
 Her last name Beifong (北方) is close to the Mandarin pronunciation of the word "North" (běi fāng).
-The word 托 (Tuō) also means "to support in one's palm", or "drag" and is the word used for child care, and is also intended to sound like the English word "tough" and "toff" (meaning "upper class").
+The word 托 (Tuō) also means "to support in one's palm", or "drag" and is the word used for child care, and is also intended to sound like the English word "tough" and "toff".